-Ever since encountering “Panzerboy” way back in a 1986 (!) issue of Asimov’s, I’ve been enjoying the genre fiction of the versatile Walter Jon Williams, from his early cyberpunk books, to his ambitious far-future Aristoi, to his enormous disaster epic The Rift, to his sprawling military space opera trilogy The Praxis.
+Ever since encountering “Panzerboy” way back in a 1986 (!) issue of Asimov’s, I’ve been enjoying the genre fiction of the versatile Walter Jon Williams, from his early cyberpunk books, to his ambitious far-future Aristoi, to his enormous disaster epic The Rift, to his sprawling military space opera series The Praxis.
 His most recent novel, This Is Not a Game (2009), ventures into near-future thriller territory, and revolves around the world of gaming.
-This is, dare I say it, a futurismic novel through and through — near future SF, intricate plotting, contemporary issues, and games games games…could this be more my kind of book?
+This is, dare I say it, a futurismic novel through and through — near-future SF, intricate plotting, contemporary issues, and games games games…could this be more my kind of book?

-Williams keeps a lot of balls in the air, here, and does so with an assured, brisk style that keeps the pages turning.
-Dagmar is a likeable, resourceful hero and she’s surrounded by a deftly drawn supporting cast.
-Unfortunately some of the twists — and there are a number of them — are easy to see coming, but I didn’t find that terribly disappointing: often the “how” is more interesting than the “who” or the “why,” so I was perfectly happy to watch things unfold even when my guesses were correct.
+Williams keeps a lot of balls in the air, and does so with an assured, brisk style that keeps the pages turning.
+Dagmar is a likable, resourceful hero and she’s surrounded by a deftly drawn supporting cast.
+Unfortunately some of the twists — and there are a number of them — are easy to see coming, but I didn’t find that terribly disappointing.
+Often the “how” is more interesting than the “who” or the “why,” so I was perfectly happy to watch things unfold even when my guesses were correct.

-Outside of the mystery plot, there’s also the well drawn, right-around-the-corner near future scenario, and the engaging focus on the gaming world.
-Gaming groups, role-playing games, online mmorgs, and alternate reality games all figure in, here, and Williams does a credible job describing the gaming culture.
-And on the broader, thematic level, the novel suggests that we are a world of game-players, with reality as the board — and we should be careful how we play.
+Outside of the mystery plot, there’s also the well drawn, right-around-the-corner near-future scenario, and the engaging focus on the gaming world.
+Gaming groups, role-playing games, online mmorgs, and augmented reality games all figure in, and Williams does a credible job describing the gaming culture.
+On the broader, thematic level, the novel suggests that we are a world of game-players, with reality as the board — and we should be careful how we play.
 Overall, it’s a solidly conceived and executed novel, appealing on a number of levels and across multiple genres.